YasheerahYaqoot/uav_vla/README.md

 ## Experimental Results
 To view the experimental results, you need to run the main.py script.
 This script automates the entire process of generating coordinates, calculating trajectory lengths, and producing visualizations.

-How to View the Results:
-Ensure that your system has at least 12GB of VRAM, as the experiment requires significant graphical resources.
 Navigate into the folder ```experiments/```, run:
 ```
 python3 main.py